ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 [ program that reads in usa_00065.csv, converts to Parquet, show timing]

+Finally, you can use all the cores on your machine in parallel with PyArrow, so that column reads occurr at the same time up to the limit of cores.
+This is the easiest general purpose approach for fast data analysis on a single machine.
+You're only limited by available memory.

 ### Spark: Use Parquet, Harness  all the Cores on Your System and Beyond